Winson Optics

 AF Coating Nano-layer Performance

 Applying advanced Vacuum AS Coating to engineer low-surface-energy interfaces.
-Our AS processing repels oils and fluids while achieving a silk-touch friction coefficient of <0.05 -- the benchmark for professional-grade anti-smudge nano coating.
+Our process repels oils and fluids while achieving a silk-touch friction coefficient of <0.05 -- the benchmark for professional-grade anti-smudge nano coating.

 30,000+ Steel Wool Rubs (1kg)